Joseph P. Lordi

 Joseph P. Lordi (June 28, 1919 – October 21, 1983) was an American law enforcement official who served as the Essex County, New Jersey prosecutor and as the first Chairman of the New Jersey Casino Control Commission.

 Lordi was a counterespionage agent for the Office of Strategic Services in Europe during World War II.

-He later graduated from Rutgers School of Law–Newark.
+Early life and education

+Raised in Newark, New Jersey, Lordi graduated from East Side High School, Rutgers University–Newark and Rutgers Law School.

 Legal career

 Lordi served as Deputy Attorney General of New Jersey under Gov. Robert Meyner and was an Assistant Essex County Prosecutor from 1959 to 1964.
 Gov. Richard J. Hughes named him as Director of the New Jersey Alcoholic Beverage Commission, and in 1968 as the Essex County Prosecutor, replacing Brendan Byrne.
 He spent nine years in that post, where he grew in prominence for his prosecution of organized crime figures and corrupt public officials.
 Byrne named him as the first New Jersey Casino Control Commission Chairman, and he was sworn in on September 6, 1977.
 He served until 1981.